dahm641/tech258_cloud/tech258_azure/2_tier_app_AZ/readme.md

 ## 5. Check

 Check all is running by using public IP of app vm and adding /posts to the end of it

+## 6. Difference between Azure and AWS

+### Some things I noticed were
+- We need resource groups and subscriptions for every resource we create
+- The IP address is a resource and can be reused - even if the vm is terminated
+- For this case, we had to create our own virtual network and subnets
+- Many more options that we need to fill out compared to AWS which abstracts some of this away from us.
+Could be seen as a positive or a negative.